-A gym teacher’s diatribe against soft kids is a predictable trope.
-More than his students’ fitness, Trotter worries that their four years at Mansfield High School won’t prepare them for what’s next.
-Today’s college counseling centers are more concerned with young adult anxiety than depression.
+More than his students’ fitness, Trotter worries that their four years in high school won’t prepare them for what’s next.
+Today’s college counseling centers are more concerned with young adult anxiety than any other health condition.
 In 2016, the American College Health Association reported that 62 percent of undergraduates feel overwhelming anxiety.

-Teaching kids to embrace the suck requires nuance; a Major Payne-esque drill sergeant risks doing more harm than good.
-Instead, Trotter employs three complementary philosophies to make sure his student-athletes get the formative experiences they’ll need to take on the world.
+Raising Spartan Kids to embrace the suck requires nuance.
+And a drill-sergeant approach risks doing more harm than good.
+Instead, Trotter employs three complementary philosophies to make sure his student-athletes get the formative experiences they need.
+Do you agree with the parenting approaches below?

 1. Teach Mental Toughness as a Virtue

-The American Journal of Play arrived at the same conclusion when it compared the survey results from 14- to 16-year-olds in 1948 and 1989, in order to see the psychological effect of reduced play time.
-The late-80s teen, according to the survey, was 25 percent more likely to report working under a great deal of tension and was four times as likely to feel strained by life in general.
-Staggeringly, six times as many 80s teens said they were afraid of losing their minds, and that was nearly three decades ago.
+The American Journal of Play arrived at the same conclusion when it compared the survey results from 14- to 16-year-olds in 1948 and 1989, in order to see the psychological effect of reduced playtime.
+The 1989 teen was 25 percent more likely to report working under a great deal of tension and four times as likely to feel strained by life.
+Also, the 1989 teen was six times as likely to say they were afraid of losing their minds.
+And that was three decades ago!

-Contemporary researchers must also contend with the relentless consumption of digital media.
+In recent years, the relentless consumption of digital media has only intensified the issue.
 A 2015 study of Canadian teens in Preventive Medicine found screen time to be a risk factor for depression and anxiety.
 A similar 2014 California State University inquiry concluded that for teenagers, “nearly every type of technological activity predicted poor health.”

-Cutting through distractions means explaining to his students exactly how the suffering he’s asking them to endure will improve their lives.
-He’s inviting them to join him in a process that not only improves their athletic performance, but more importantly, feels authentic.
-“To be honest, I don’t know what has made kids so excited about the message,” Trotter says.
-“They want to be something greater, they want to earn things, they know that it’s real.”
+Trotter explains to his students exactly how the suffering he’s asking them to endure will improve their lives.
+He invites them to join him in a process that improves their athletic performance and feels authentic

-Trotter knows such physical and mental toughness exercises can be formative for young men and women, so he celebrates any student who demonstrates formidable effort in the weight room.
-“You celebrate great effort all the time,” he says.
+“We celebrate great effort all the time,” he said.
 “So that physical activity isn’t always punishment; it’s something we get excited about.”
-He gets students clapping during warm-ups, realizing that people crave a group mind-set.
+He gets students clapping during warm-ups.
 “If you set it up right, there’s not a negative connotation with physical activity.”

 When their hard work is recognized and reinforced, Trotter’s students discover how powerful they really are.
-Mental toughness is built.
-“When an athlete hits a home run, they see me and say ‘yeah, that was deadlift,’” he says.
-“It’s not the fact that I taught them how to deadlift, it’s the fact that they understand the importance of that strength foundation.”
+“When an athlete hits a home run, they see me and say ‘yeah, that was the deadlift,’”

-“You don’t need the puke buckets on day one,” Trotter says.
-He knows that coming on too harsh not only isn’t constructive, but physiologically speaking, more isn’t always better.
-“We need to establish principles and expectations and be very consistent in trying to implement those,” he says.
+“You don’t need the puke buckets on day one,” said Trotter.
+He knows that coming on too harsh isn’t constructive and physiologically speaking, more isn’t always better.
+“We need to establish principles and expectations and be very consistent in trying to implement those,”

 Rather than squeezing out every last rep, Trotter focuses on teaching “physical literacy,” in hopes his students will leave the weight room understanding why they’re doing each exercise.
-In fact, he’d prefer to shelve some of the typical kickball and flag football games for physical literacy instruction.
-“It’s not to say we’d get away from all sports,” he says.
-“But we’d actually teach human movement, physical skill.”
+He approaches the kids with an educational and supportive nature.

-Of course, Trotter doesn’t have anything as harsh as the agoge in mind, but he admires the Spartan philosophy of fitness for life.
-“One of my foundational principles is that we’re humans before we’re athletes,” Trotter says.
-“If they have an understanding and competency that makes them more inclined to be physically active after high school, if they have a perception that embraces adversity, then I’ve done my job.”
+“One of my foundational principles is that we’re humans before we’re athletes,” says Trotter.
+“If my students have an understanding and competency that makes them more inclined to be physically active after high school, if they have a perception that embraces adversity, then I’ve done my job.”